CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (a) All continuing education courses shall be approved by the Board before PDH can be granted.

-(b) All continuing education courses shall be approved on an annual basis.
+(b) Providers must submit all continuing education courses to the Board to be approved on an annual basis.

 (c) The Board shall approve courses in accordance with G.S.
-90A-79 that instruct on on-site wastewater contractor, inspector, or evaluator activities and that enhance a contractor's, inspector's, or evaluator's knowledge of construction, installation, repair, or inspection of wastewater systems.
-The Board shall determine that courses and activities result in the maintenance, improvement, or expansion of skills and knowledge related to the practice of on-site wastewater contractor, inspector, or evaluator activities.
-Providers may request approval of courses or activities from the Board by obtaining and completing a form available on the Board's website (www.ncowcicb.info) or by a written request to the Board that provides the following information:
+90A-79 that instruct on on-site wastewater contractor, point-of-sale inspector, private compliance inspector, or evaluator activities and that enhance a contractor's, point-of-sale inspector's, private compliance inspector's, or evaluator's knowledge of construction, installation, repair, evaluation or inspection of wastewater systems.
+The Board shall determine which courses and activities result in the maintenance, improvement, or expansion of skills and knowledge related to the practice of on-site wastewater contractor, point-of-sale inspector, private compliance inspector, or evaluator activities.
+Providers may request approval of courses or activities from the Board by obtaining and completing a form available on the Board's website (www.ncowcicb.info) that provides the following information:

 (1) Course content;